 Skansen Christmas Market, Stockholm

-Stockholm’s beautiful open-air museum helps you get in the Christmas spirit with a wide variety of food, gifts and events on offer throughout December.
+Stockholm’s beautiful open-air museum helps you get in the Christmas spirit with a wide variety of food, gifts and events on offer in late November and throughout December.

-Bonfires will be lit around the museum to give warm and light in the dark winter nights, and full Christmas dinners will be prepared at several of the historical buildings for visitors to sample.
+Bonfires are lit around the museum to give warm and light in the dark winter nights, and full Christmas dinners will be prepared at several of the historical buildings for visitors to sample.

 Children can make their own Christmas decorations at the craft-making workshop, listening to readings of Swedish fairytales, dance around the Christmas tree in Bollnäs Square, and even watch a traditional Lucia procession through the museum grounds.